garrandall/popular-music-data/tracks/angel-baby-angelica.md

 My own two feet
 Because I love you
 I love you
-I dooo
+I do
 Angel baby
 My angel baby
-Ooooh I love you
+Oh I love you
-Ooooh I do
+Oh I do
 No one can love you
 Like I do
-Ohhh, oooh… ooh ohh
+Ohhh, oh… oh oh
 From the first time
 That I looked deep into your eyes
 You sent me off to heaven baby